After vaccine freeze, European countries seek a quick thaw - WTMJ

 —-

 Cook reported from Brussels.
-Maria Cheng in London, Colleen Barry in Milan and Frank Jordans in Berlin contributed.
+Maria Cheng in London, Jamey Keaten in Geneva, Aritz Parra in Madrid, Colleen Barry in Milan and Frank Jordans in Berlin contributed.

 —-